 2. Add water to the 3-cup line measure in your rice cooker.
 If you have any extra water, discard it.
 Place the rice cooker bowl into the rice cooker and close the lid.
 Select the rice cook setting or cook according to your rice cooker’s instructions.

-3. To make the sushi vinegar add the rice vinegar, sugar, and salt in a small bowl or measuring cup.
+Add the rice vinegar, sugar, and salt to a small bowl or measuring cup to make the sushi vinegar.
 Stir until the sugar has dissolved.
-Once the rice is cooked, let it steam for 30 mins in the rice cooker.

 - Add sushi vinegar to hot rice for better absorption and easier mixing.

-Variations
+🌿 Variations

-Store leftover sushi rice in an airtight container and refrigerate for up to 3 days.
+To store leftovers: Place the sushi rice in an airtight container and refrigerate for up to 3 days.

 Frequently Asked Questions

-3. Avoid overmixing the vinegar with the rice.
+4. Avoid overmixing the vinegar with the rice.
 Instead, gently mix the vinegar into the rice using a folding motion.

-SUSHI RECIPES
+✨ MORE VEGAN SUSHI RECIPES

 DID YOU MAKE THIS SUSHI RICE?